EliasCottingham/NetSecProj/README.md

 		Params:
 			char *data: bytestring containing data to be scanned. int length: length of said data.
 			transport signatures[]: array of signatures in the above described formatted used to do pattern matching.
-Note pattern matching is done using gnu stnadard function memmem which works like strstr but without the string formatting requirments. void WriteToLog(char *ids_logname, char *id, char*ip):
+Note pattern matching is done using gnu standard function memmem which works like strstr but without the string formatting requirements. void WriteToLog(char *ids_logname, char *id, char*ip):
 		Function Intent:
 			This function is intended to carry out logging for the ids.
 It takes a log filename an id and an ip and writes a log line containing the id, the ip, and a timestamp.